MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-misconfiguration.md

      :::image type="content" source="media/endpoint-detection-response/affected-resources-section.png" alt-text="Screenshot that shows you where you need to select on screen to expand the affected resources section.":::

-1. Review the resource findngs.
+1. Review the resource findings.
     :::image type="content" source="media/endpoint-detection-response/resources-findings.png" alt-text="Screenshot that shows the findings of an affected unhealthy resource." lightbox="media/endpoint-detection-response/resources-findings.png":::

 1. Drill into the security check, and follow the remediation steps.